Parvathigopan/ElevateLabs_Task1/README.md

 # ElevateLabs_Task1
 This repository contains the first task completed as part of my AI/ML internship under Elevate Labs.
-The goal of the internship is to gain hands-on experience in applying machine learning and artificial intelligence techniques to real-world problems.
+The project involved performing data preprocessing on the Titanic dataset, including data cleaning, handling missing values, encoding categorical variables, and feature scaling.
+The goal of this task was to build a solid foundation in preparing real-world datasets for machine learning applications.